EzehCL/Copywriting-Portfolio/README.md

 Contact us today to discuss your marketing goals.

 ## Project 6: SEO Articles
-##### Description: An SEO article is a piece of content written to rank highly on search engines like Google while providing value to readers.
-It uses targeted keywords, clear structure, engaging headings, and relevant information to attract organic traffic.
+##### Description: To strategically develop a piece of content designed to achieve high visibility on search engine results pages while delivering meaningful value to its target audience.
+It incorporates well-researched keywords, a clear and logical structure, optimized headings, and relevant, high-quality information.

-##### Goal:  To  answer users’ search queries effectively while improving website visibility and credibility.
+##### Goal:  To  align with user search intent, enhance organic traffic, and strengthen a website’s authority and credibility in its niche.

 ### Skincare Article